Just Heroes

-Just Heroes (義膽群英) is a 1989 Hong Kong crime film, directed by John Woo and Wu Ma.
+Just Heroes (義膽群英) is a 1989 Hong Kong action-crime film, directed by John Woo and Wu Ma.
 The film stars Danny Lee, David Chiang and Stephen Chow.

 Plot

 Following the death of a triad leader, there is conflict within the Hong Kong organised crime syndicate as various possible leaders vie for power.
 Pak Wai attempts to bring the traitor in the midst of his own group to justice following a taped conversation of traitor admitting his crimes, but who cannot be found, while Sou, the elected leader of the triad has his family attacked as he fights unknown enemies to bring the organisation back under control.
 Their actions are hindered by Jacky who is attempting to build up anger between the two completing triads of Hong Kong.
 The film is brought to a bloody conclusion as the traitor leader of the group storms the triad safe house in a desperate attempt to gain control over the group, but is met by heavy resistance.